Abarim Publications' online Biblical Greek Dictionary

 - Together with the particle of negation α (a): the adjective αληθης (alethes), literally meaning not-hidden or not-forgotten or even not-concealable and unforgettable, but generally translated with "true".
 This laden word has been oft discussed but it does not refer to some set of absolute statements that exist independently, but rather to human convention: that which is agreed upon by everybody — and remember that in the natural societies of Biblical times, an error in judgment could easily lead to death, destruction, disease, invasions and revolts; back then, true and false were literally matters of life and death.
 The search for truth, therefore, is the quest for a system of expression in which everybody feels wholly safe, wholly free and wholly confirmed (John 5:31).
 Truth has to do with synchronization, which in turn allowed man to develop speech, script, science and ultimately the New Jerusalem.
 See for a broader discussion of these things our article on the noun αγαπη (agape).
 Our adjective αληθης (alethes) is used a mere 25 times, see full concordance, but from it in turn derive:

 - The noun αληθεια (aletheia), meaning truth, or rather (as indicated above): convention, agreement and synchronization.
 Jesus personified truth (John 14:6), which is the reason why ultimately all knees will bow and all flesh will see him together (Isaiah 40:5).
-Truth is that which can not be hidden, and is the only thing that everybody can agree on.
+Truth is that which cannot be hidden, and is the only thing that everybody can agree on, not a doctrinal thing but a synchronicity thing.
 It has nothing at all to do with any religion.
 Our noun is used 110 times; see full concordance.

 - The verb αληθευω (aletheuo), meaning to pursue convention or agreement.
 It's used only twice in the New Testament, namely in Galatians 4:16 and Ephesians 4:15, and in the latter occurrence it's linked directly to αγαπη (agape), which describes a similar process, as noted above.